tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 ---

+BTW:
+- so the above code causes our app to first look in the **client/** folder whenever it gets a request for an endpoint
-BTW - `app.use()` defines a "middleware" function - we'll get deeper into this later on in the course - see links at the top of this document for more info.
+- what `app.use()` does is to define a "middleware" function - we'll get deeper into this later on in the course - see links at the top of this document for more info.

 ---